The Invisible Man: Legacy

 The Invisible Man has a wealth of progeny.
 The novel was adapted into comic book form by Classics Illustrated in the 1950s, and by Marvel Comics in 1976.
-Many writers and filmmakers also created sequels to the story, something the novel’s ambiguous ending encourages.
+Many writers and film-makers also created sequels to the story, something the novel’s ambiguous ending encourages.
 Over a dozen movies and television series are based on the novel, including a 1933 James Whale film and a 1984 series by the BBC.
 The novel has been adapted for radio numerous times, including a 2017 audio version starring John Hurt as the invisible man.
-The cultural pervasiveness of the invisible man has led to everything from his cameo in an episode of Tom and Jerry to the Queen song "The Invisible Man".
+It was adapted by playwright Arthur Yorinks in 2009 for WNYC's The Greene Space setting the multimedia play in a New York City homeless shelter.
+The cultural pervasiveness of The Invisible Man has led to everything from his cameo in an episode of Tom and Jerry to the Queen song "The Invisible Man".